 The rarest colors are natural red and green, only superseded by pure violet and orange varieties.

-Diamonds are formed at great depth, very high temperatures, and high pressures.
+These native minerals are formed at great depth, very high temperatures, and high pressures.

 The Earth’s mantle, below continental masses, holds the right conditions for them to crystallize, usually more than 95 miles (150 kilometers) under the surface.